 What is taught in the public schools?
-There is no more contested arena in America’s ongoing challenge to navigate its cultural and religious diversity.
-Since the 1990s, intense “multicultural education” debates provide one of the most direct indicators of the American identity crisis: What exactly does the “we” mean in “We the people?”
+Since the 1990s, intense “multicultural education” debates have provided one of the most direct indicators of the American identity crisis: What exactly does the “we” mean in “We the people”?
 In one state after another, boards of education have grappled with the challenges of rethinking school curricula in order to provide an education that is relevant to both global and American realities.
 In today’s world, why would a student not study Islam and the civilizations it has shaped?
 When students study the American colonial struggle for religious freedom, would it not be instructive for them to have some basic grounding in the energies and visions of Protestant Christianity?
 When studying the American frontier, is there not much to gain from learning about the Chinese communities of frontier Montana, the Buddhist temples in Helena and Butte, and something about Buddhism as a religious tradition?

 Jews also objected to the Protestant bias in schools.
 In 1843 the Jewish community registered a complaint about textbooks that “are derived from the New Testament and inculcate the general principles of Christianity.”
 While some private Jewish schools were established, the Jewish community still preferred to participate in public education as a way for Jewish immigrants to assimilate into American life.
 Even so, a century later, in 1948, the Anti-Defamation League still found that “textbooks contained little to offset the stereotypes of Jews which abound in contemporary social thinking.”
 Three-fourths of the references to Jews were to events before 70 CE, while “references to Jews after the Biblical period, and mention of Jewish holidays, institutions and customs are virtually non-existent.
 The delicate subject of the crucifixion is often dealt with imprudently, in a fashion that tends to stimulate prejudice.”